BRIANWOOLF.COM

 Prior to his total commitment to loyalty marketing, his corporate roles included Deputy Managing Director of Progressive Enterprises, a major New Zealand retailer; and Chief Financial Officer of Food Lion, a leading US food retailer.
 He has an M.Com.
 (Economics) from the University of Auckland, New Zealand, and an MBA from the Harvard Business School.

-Have you seen The Customer-Focused Marketing Playbook?
+Have you seen The Customer Experience Factbook?

-With The Customer-Focused Marketing Playbook at your side, you'll have instant access to a true goldmine of easily adaptable and up-to-date strategies, walk-throughs, trends, research and market data, plus all the supporting arguments you need to build a solid, profitable marketing strategy.
+You'll be able to implement and manage meaningful and profitable change, and grow your bottom line despite a slowing economy.
+Grab this goldmine of easily adaptable and up-to-date strategies, walk-throughs, trends, technologies, research, suppliers and partners, plus all the supporting arguments you need to build a solid CX strategy.

 Get it on Amazon (Kindle/Print)